 For many decades, Labor Day was seen as a day for workers to voice their complaints and discuss better working conditions and pay.

-U.S. Congress declared Labor Day a national holiday in 1894, and on Monday, September 4th, we will once again celebrate the people in every occupation whose work and dedication make this nation great.
-Labor Day in the United States is a holiday celebrated on the first Monday in September.
-It is a celebration of the American labor movement and is dedicated to the social and economic achievements of workers.
+U.S. Congress declared Labor Day a national holiday in 1894, and on Monday, September 5th, we will once again celebrate the people in every occupation whose work and dedication help the nation keep going.

 AJ (working people songs) OC: … appreciate that. :28